lachrist/bercow/README.md

 ```
 usage: npx test-turtle <command>
   <command>
-      The command to execute for each test.
+      The file to execute for each test.
+      For instance: '/bin/sh'
+  --argv
+      The arguments to send to the executable file.
+      For instance:
+        - '-c'
+        - 'npx c8 --include $TURTLE_MAIN -- node $TURTLE_TEST'
+  --main-var
+      The name of the environment variable that will hold the relative
-      First argument: relative path of the target file.
+      path to the main file.
+      Default: 'TURTLE_MAIN'.
+  --test-var
+      The name of the environment variable that will hold the relative
-      Second argument: relative path of the test file.
+      path to the test file.
-      Example: "npx c8 --include $1 -- node $2"
+      Default: 'TURTLE_TEST'.
   --stdio
       What to do with the command's stdio
-      Default: "inherit"
+      Default: 'inherit'
   --timeout
       The number of millisecond before sending SIGTERM to the command.
       One second later, SIGKILL will be send.